timoxley/linklocal/Readme.md

 ### Create symlinks to local dependencies in your package.json.

-`linklocal` is a development tool for building modular applications.
-It gives you more more expressive power than simple files and folders, yet requires far less overhead than versioning and publishing packages to a local registry.
+`linklocal` is a development tool that the reduces overheads of breaking your application into small packages.
+It gives you more expressive power than simple files and folders, yet requires far less overhead than versioning and publishing packages to a local private registry.

 Requires npm 2.0.0 and above in order for npm to recogise [local paths as dependencies](https://docs.npmjs.com/files/package.json#local-paths).